thoughtspot/thoughtspot.github.io/_admin/system-monitor/monitor-pinboards.md

    <tr>
       <td><code class="highlighter-rouge">How Users are Searching Answers</code></td>
       <td>
-      Describes how users are searching for existing Answers and Pinboards.
+      Describes how users are searching for existing answers and Liveboards.
 Contains information on what users are searching for, where users are successful and where they are not.
 Refer to <a href="{{ site.baseurl }}/admin/thoughtspot-one/query-intelligence-pinboard.html#">How Users are Searching Answers</a>.
       </td>
    </tr>
   </table>